Diet apps and subscriptions like Weight Watchers (WW) and Noom are so expensive. And trying to diet by yourself can be a challenging situation.

-Plus, the app offers all members access to its extensive and growing 6 million+ Food Library to easily track all the foods in a meal.
+Plus, the app offers all members access to its extensive and growing six million+ Food Library to track all the foods in a meal easily.

 Healthi offers a variety of meal and lifestyle plans to choose from like, limiting sugar, cutting down on carbs, portion control, and more.
 While most plans are available to free and paid members, there are a few limited to paid Pro members only.

-Healthi uses a point system to calculate your calories and nutrients for the day!
+Healthi uses a point system to calculate your daily calories and nutrients!

 Every food item is given a BITE value that’s based on two things:

 - The food’s nutritional value: calories, fats, proteins, etc.

 - How aligned is that food to the weight loss plan you choose to use in Healthi